Chart Color Schemes

 Dapto - Avondale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly impact an area's performance.
-AreaSearch identified 30 projects expected to affect the area.
-Notable ones include Cleveland Road Upgrade in West Dapto, M1 Princes Motorway south-facing ramps at Dapto, West Dapto Urban Release Area, and WestPoint Dapto.
-The following list details projects most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 31 projects that could affect the region.
+Notable initiatives include Cleveland Road Upgrade - West Dapto, M1 Princes Motorway South-Facing Ramps at Dapto, West Dapto Urban Release Area, and WestPoint Dapto.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.